 CyberGhost VPN provides all the features you need and expect from a VPN service.
 The basic features are simple and straightforward, so those new to VPN can use them without a hassle.
 Advanced features are available for those with more experience around VPNs.
 Here are some of the advantages that I found using CyberGhost.

-CyberGhost’s Premium plan and Premium Plus plan both come with a 30-day money-back guarantee.
+CyberGhost’s plans also come with a 45-day money-back guarantee.

-Every plan, including the free plan, comes with unlimited bandwidth and unlimited traffic.
+Every plan comes with unmetered bandwidth, unmetered traffic, and usage on up to 7 devices.
 All plans utilize OpenVPN protocol with AES 256-BIT Encryption for the utmost in security.

 Account Set Up